Heart of the TVA: Critical response

-The review aggregator website Rotten Tomatoes reports a 67% approval rating, based on 15 reviews.
+The review aggregator website Rotten Tomatoes reports a 69% approval rating with an average of rated reviews of 7.30/10, based on 16 reviews.

 The A.V.
 Clubs William Hughes rated the episode "A-", enjoying the conversation between Loki and Sylvie regarding the possibility of reforming the TVA, opining it was allegorical to if real-life institutions can be reformed after doing harm to people.
 He highlighted Loki's character development into a "benevolent" god with a "patrician/protective stance", evolving from his "stop thinking and worship me" stance from The Avengers.
 However, he disliked the scenes with Victor Timely and O. B. as he perceived it as being "Exposition Soup" and thought the pacing rushed towards the ending.
 However, Hughes felt the ending was the best part of the episode, writing that it is "a hilarious subversion of Loki's more traditional storytelling impulses, which can sometimes fall back on gung-ho optimism".
 Space.com's Fran Ruiz described the ending of the episode as a "wild cliffhanger" and possibly "earth-shattering" for the MCU.
 Ruiz enjoyed the beginning of the episode, and felt that the centrality of the TVA Loom was key to the show's premise for better or worse.
 He cited Sylvie's berating of Mobius's "sweet tooth" as being a thematic development and enjoyed the writing of Hunter B-15's character.
 Colliders Therese Lacson described the episode as filled with "big moments" leading up to "complete destruction and uncertainty".
 Lacson highlighted the "heartfelt" discussion that Loki and Sylvie had in the TVA on the need to "play god" as showcasing Loki's character development, as in the past, Loki "viewed softness as a weakness", but now viewed mercy as necessary to save lives.
 While Sylvie "is truly chaos embodied", Lacson wrote that Loki and Sylvie's "diametric difference" can complement each other if they were to rule the TVA.
 She also surmised that O. B. could be a Kang variant based on the ontological paradox regarding the TVA Handbook, as she felt it could be a possibility due to the differing appearances of variants.